 Van Rysel D100 Smart Trainer with Zwift Cog and Click

-As a triathlete, I feel that I’m a near expert when it comes to indoor cycling.
+Review by Erin Trail As a triathlete, I feel that I’m a near expert when it comes to indoor cycling.
 I’ve been using trainers since my first Ironman in 2011 and they’ve been a key tool for year round quality training.
 Trainers are great when you want to get in a focused ride or when the weather outside isn’t suitable for riding.
 I typically ride the trainer once per week year round and in the winter, I’ll add in longer weekend rides.
 My record indoor ride is 5.5 hours, during a badly timed Colorado snowstorm during my peak Ironman block.
 I’m also a triathlon coach and I help manage a women’s triathlon Facebook group.
 I think I have a good handle on barriers and and potential issues when it comes to indoor bike training.
+I the Van Rysel D100 Smart Trainer, on paper, has the potential to be a game changer for the smart trainer market.
+The price is incredibly low, at $299, which also includes a Zwift Cog.

 - CycleOps Fluid Trainer